promicsw/flow-expressions/Docs/CustomScanner.md

 > Note: A comprehensive Scanner is included with Flow Expressions - which may be all you need

-The simple Scanner below takes a source string and then provides a few scanning services/methods:
+The simple Scanner below takes a source string and then provides a few scanning services:

 ```csharp
 public class SimpleScanner {